jaybuff/openbanana/README.md

-# Opensesame
+# Open Banana

-Opensesame is a gem that, currently, provides a `db:grant` rake task for Rails projects.
+Openbanana is a gem that, currently, provides a `db:grant` rake task for Rails projects.

 What this `db:grant` task does is creates the database and sets up the initial grants for the database configured in the `config/database.yml` file

-To use Opensesame, include it in your `Rakefile`:
+To use Openbanana, include it in your `Rakefile`:
 ```
-require 'opensesame/tasks'
+require 'openbanana/tasks'

 And in your `Gemfile`:

-gem "opensesame", "~> 0.2"
+gem "openbanana", "~> 0.2"

 Make sure you have a source for either `maestro` or `dogwood` in your Gemfile.```